Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Melee** weapon, one target
 > **Attack** Dexterity vs AC
 > **Hit** 3dW + Dexterity modifier damage.
 > **Effect** Until the end of your next turn, the target cannot target you with attacks.
-Even its Near and Far attacks ignore you.
+Even its near and far attacks ignore you.

 > #### Harmless Misdirection
 > **Encounter** **Utility** **16** (**Reaction Action**) ● **Martial**